NatalyVdovichenko/Python_learning/README.md

 # Python_learning
-This repository contains my Python practice in the Lessons folder.
+This repository contains my Python practice in the Lessons packages.
 This repository contains my Python homeworks.